Welcome to Narrow Escape

 In an attempt to make things simpler and take less time to maintain, thus allowing me more time in my workshop and garden, I've downsized the Narrow Escape site to one page.
 Always remembering that "Less is truly more!"
 New views of the Estancia's operations will be uploaded periodically to my Flickr page, so please check in often.

-Introduction, to review the Backstory of the Estancia Fortuna and it's railways.
+Simply scroll down through my Introduction, to review the Backstory of the Estancia Fortuna and it's railways.
 There is a brief Personal Bio at the end as well.

 Springtime on the Estancia.